AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 Your ideal target Release Punctuality days is zero.

-Your Intended release date should follow a reasonable pattern of course.
-If this is not the case, then you should fix this first as it is probably a significant contributor to missed release dates.
+If your release puntuality is a significant issue, and your Intended release date does not follow a regular cadence, one month per release for example, then your first step should be to agree on and target a reasonable cadence of release, if possible.
+Irregular release cadence can be a significant contributor to missed release dates.

-A reluctance to target more ambitious release dates, say, even monthly (although some may find this delay amusing, many organisations regard this as reasonble).
-Common justifications include 'insuffient time to build a set of features', or 'lengthy regression cycles'.
+A target for more ambitious release dates, say, even monthly (although some may find this delay amusing, many organisations regard this as reasonble) is justified  commonly by 'insuffient time to build a set of features', or 'lengthy regression cycles'.
 Interestingly, some teams resist due to the belief that more time is needed to ensure a quality release.
 Fortunately, there exists a robust positive correlation between a swift release cadence and release quality.
 Frequent releases facilitate constant testing and reduce code churn per release, leading to improved overall quality.

 **Regression test cycle time**
-It is still common to see regression test cycles of many days to over one week.
-It is unlikely that you have a high performing team if the regression test cycle takes a long period of time.
-There are a few reasons for this, one of which is that while the regression is taking place, the developers are likely committing un-tested code and features.
-Any bugs found and fixed during the regression cycle is unlikely to be tested properly.
-Moreover, a prolonged regression test cycle means that automation tests are not broad enough, robust enough, or trusted.
-And just one last point (there are more!), the potential for human error during regression testing is large.
-OK... one more... it is almost certain that you don't have performance tests.
-A manual regression test cycle for one person for less that 1/2 day for a large product is the maximum that you should aim for.
+It's not uncommon to observe regression test cycles lasting for several days, extending to over a week or more.
+This prolonged duration is often a compounded result of low *Environmental Efficiency* (as explained earlier).

+A protracted regression test cycle is not indicative of a high performing team.
+Several factors contribute to this, including the likelihood that developers are committing untested code and features while regression testing is ongoing.
+Also, bugs identified and fixed during the regression cycle may not undergo thorough testing.
+Additionally, an extended regression test cycle points to inadequacies in the breadth, robustness, or trustworthiness of automated tests, and likely a complete lack of performance tests.
+Notably, the risk of human error during regression testing increases with the duration of the cycle.
+For a large product, the maximum target for a manual regression test cycle per person should be less than half a day.

-_Metric: How long does a regression test cycle take for your product(s)?_
+_Metric: What is the duration of the regression test cycle for your product(s)?_

 ### Process and Bottlenecks

 Work items stuck and piled up in the testing column is a good metric to monitor.
 And that goes for workitems piling up in any column.
-The (all but contrived) illustration below shows a bottleneck in the Sign-off column, for example.
+The (all but contrived) illustration below illustrates a bottleneck in the Sign-off column, for example.
 Questions to ask could be:

   - Throughput: How many days from starting to Done do items stay in each process column?
   - How many items vs team members are in Progress at any point in time?
   - How often does this pattern occur?
 Is this a one-off, or does this occur every iteration?

-There are good ways to remedy this, but we'll leave that out of the scope of this article.
+There are good ways to remedy this, but we'll leave that out of the scope of this article, but as a quick pointer, [a read of basic Kanban principles](https://www.qwant.com/?q=kanban+wip) will take you a long way.

 <center>
 <img src="./General images/scrum.png" width="350" />